slonka/slonka.github.io/_posts/2018-10-19-node-diy-distributed-tracing.markdown

 we setup two servers talking to each other.
 The server 1 forwards first request to server 2 with a 3 second delay and the second request without the delay.
-Server 2 just responds with status 200 and `'Hello, World!\n'` If everything goes right, we should observe log entries like this:
+Server 2 just responds with status 200 and `'Hello, World!'`.
+If everything goes right, we should observe log entries like this:
 1. Incoming request 1 with header 1
 2. Incoming request 2 with header 2